Content on this page was generated by AI and has not been manually reviewed.

 Speed benchmarks in 2024–2025: what the numbers look like

 Real-world benchmarks vary, but several providers consistently perform well on nearby routes and with WireGuard-based implementations.
-Here are representative ranges from multiple independent tests and user-reported data all numbers are approximate and depend on your base connection, location, and load: Proton vpn alternatives 2025: the ultimate guide to privacy, security, speed, and streaming with top VPN options
+Here are representative ranges from multiple independent tests and user-reported data all numbers are approximate and depend on your base connection, location, and load: Windscribe vpn firefox: The Ultimate Guide to Using Windscribe on Firefox for Privacy, Speed, and Streaming in 2026

 Note: These ranges are guidelines.
 The actual speed you experience depends on your location, server choice, time of day, and whether you’re streaming or gaming.
 For gaming, even a few milliseconds of latency can matter more than raw throughput, so proximity and routing matter more than peak speed.